Franchise and Partnership laws

 A particular partnership is when a person becomes a partner with another individual for a specific business enterprise or for a particular business venture or undertaking, such as constructing a road, laying a railway line, etc. This partnership shall end on completing the task for which it was initially formed.

-A minor partner is someone under the legal age of majority, which is typically 18 years of age.
-According to the Indian Adulthood Act, a person is considered to have attained the age of majority when they turn 18.
-The Indian Contract Act of 1872 prohibits minors from entering into agreements, and any such agreement is voidable.
-However, the Partnership Act of 1932 allows minors to benefit from a partnership if specific guidelines and procedures are followed.
-This partner will share in the firm’s profits, but their liability for the losses is limited to their share of the firm.
+A minor partner is someone under the legal age of majority, typically 18 years as defined by the Indian Adulthood Act.
+While the Indian Contract Act of 1872 prohibits minors from entering into binding agreements, the Partnership Act of 1932 permits minors to benefit from a partnership under specific guidelines.
+A minor partner shares in the firm’s profits, but their liability for losses is limited to their share of the firm, reflecting the nuances of Franchising & Partnership Law.

-A secret partner is someone whose membership in the firm is kept hidden from outsiders and third parties.
-They share both the profits and the losses and may also participate in the running of the business.
-An outgoing partner leaves the existing firm voluntarily without dissolving it.
-Their liability for all debts and obligations incurred before their retirement remains.
-They may still be responsible for future duties if they fail to notify the public of their retirement.
+A secret partner is one whose membership in the firm is concealed from outsiders.
+Despite this secrecy, they share in both the profits and losses and may participate in the business operations.
+An outgoing partner voluntarily leaves a firm without dissolving it.
+They remain liable for debts incurred before their retirement and could be accountable for future obligations if the public is not notified of their departure, aligning with the principles of Franchising & Partnership Law.

 A limited partner is a partner whose liability is limited to the extent of their contribution to the firm’s capital.
 A sub-partner is someone added to the share of an existing partner.
 The relationship is between the sub-partner and the partner, not the firm, and they are not liable for any actions of the partners.
 They can only claim their agreed share of the profits from the partner who contracted them.